|

 Bartlett Arboretum & Gardens

-The City College of New York, School of
+The City College of NY, School of Architecture

 Connecticut Agricultural Experiment Station